All Episodes

 The plan was idiotic.

-It had no chance of success, and in the process, the Iranians figured out the correct set, firing set instructions, and it moved them even closer to the day that we're now even closer to now that we were back uh in the year in the year 2000.
+And in the process, the Iranians figured out the correct set, firing set instructions, and it moved them even closer to the day that we're now even closer to, now that we were back in the year 2000.

-If anybody in the next in the next two or three months, four or five months or whatever, somebody says, you know, we got a problem in Iran, they're they're they're developing they're developing nukes, and you're gonna hear a chorus of catcalls from the left and Democrats in this country.
+And I wanted to pass this on to if anybody in the next two or three months, four or five months or whatever, somebody says, you know, we got a problem in Iran.

-More Bush lies, more Washington lies, Bush trying to change the subject, Bush trying to get the bad news of whatever they're going to try to call bad news off the front pages and get people focused on nukes again.
+Bush trying to get the bad news of whatever they're going to try to call bad news off the front pages and get people focused on nukes again.

-They'll say, remember Bush lied and Cheney lied about Saddam and Nukes.
+They'll say, remember, Bush lied and Cheney lied about Saddam and nukes.

-So when that happens, and it's going to happen, you just remember that we've we we've got evidence now from the Clinton administration and a CIA program that the Iranians have been working on a nuclear weapon for at least six years, if not more.
+So when that happens, and it's going to happen, you just remember that we've got evidence now from the Clinton administration and a CIA program that the Iranians have been working on a nuclear weapon for at least six years, if not more.

 We've also got some funny shenanigans going on with the Senate Judiciary Committee.

-Senate Democrats considering a plan that could delay a committee vote on Sam Alito's Supreme Court nomination for at least a week.
+Senate Democrats are considering, as a story came out yesterday, Senate Democrats considering a plan that could delay a committee vote on Sam Alito's Supreme Court nomination for at least a week.

 This is being called a soft filibuster.